Rafting on the Pacuare River in Costa Rica

 Some friends told me that they visited Costa Rica and part of the tour took them down river, rafting, to a lodge that was only accessible by boat.
 This sounds brilliant and I wondered if you do this as part of an itinerary and what sort of price it would be?

-Your friends can only be talking about Pacuare Lodge, one of our favourite jungle accommodations.
-After a first night in San Jose, heading straight there is an exciting way to start your holiday to Costa Rica and an easy way to fit it into your itinerary.
+Your friends can only be talking about Pacuare Lodge, one of our favorite jungle accommodations.
+After a first night in San José, heading straight there is an exciting way to start your vacation to Costa Rica and an easy way to fit it into your itinerary.